panter/blog.panter.ch/source/2015-09-08-meteor-and-three-js.html.markdown

 ### In detail: the *added*-callback

-We create simple cubes in this example, but you could also call a constructor dynamically.
+We create simple cube in this example, but you could also call a constructor dynamically.
 E.g. you could add a *type*-property to every document and call a matching constructor.

 After creation we add the object to the scene and store a reference to this object.
 We also receive a *fields*-parameter in this callback which holds all properties of the document.
 We can simply copy these properties onto the THREE-js object with *deepSet*, so that it reflects the state on the database.
 The function *deepSet* is explained below.